Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Reviewed / Leigh Harrington

-Eufy’s product specs say the E18 can auto-map up to 1/3 acre, but we got it to cover close to 3/4 acre with minimal issues.
+Eufy’s product specs state that the E18 can auto-map up to 1/3 acre, but we managed to cover close to 3/4 acre with minimal issues.

-Obstacle avoidance, one of the biggest challenges for robot lawn mowers—and their older cousins, robot vacuums—has been problematic in the past, but is becoming more refined as time goes on.
+Obstacle avoidance, one of the biggest challenges for robot lawn mowers—and their older counterparts, robot vacuums—has been problematic in the past, but is becoming more refined as time passes.
 The Eufy E18 has little trouble.
-It occasionally got stuck in ruts on the boundary between lawn and wooded area, and also where the lawn met a retaining wall, but it was either able to back itself out, or we would have to move it manually.
-It happened so infrequently over the month of testing that it was hardly an annoyance.
+It occasionally got stuck in ruts on the boundary between the lawn and wooded area, as well as where the lawn met a retaining wall.
+However, it was either able to back itself out, or we would have to move it manually.
+It occurred so infrequently over the month of testing that it was hardly a nuisance.
 You can also set boundaries and “no-go” zones on the map in the app, preventing the robot mower from getting stuck in the same area repeatedly.

 Credit: